-The city-state of Singapore, once a fishing village, is now a futuristic mix of cosmopolitan living with an ethnic twist of SE Asian communities blended in.
-Somewhere most of us probably imagined or dreamed of as children thinking of what this world was going to be like in the 21st century.
+The city-state of Singapore, once a fishing village, is now a futuristic mix of cosmopolitan living with a budding culture blended in.
+Singapore resembles what many of us likely grew up imagining or dreaming this world was going to be like in the 21st century.

 Gap Year Programs in Singapore

 As you start to plan your gap year, it's important to know what types of gap year programs you can participate in while in Singapore.
 Here's a quick breakdown of your options.

 Gap Year Adventure Travel

 What an amazing destination Singapore is!
 If you’re the big city lover kind of traveler, you’ll fall in love with this place instantly.
 The hustle and bustle of this ever so clean and tidy city is just infatuating.
 From the financial district to the Esplanade, you’ll find yourself gazing at the incredible architectural creatures to then experience the shopping trip of your life in the Orchard district and end your day in one of the ethnic districts like China Town and Little India.
 In Singapore, you’ll never be short of amusing excitements!